African divination: Kenya

-Nandi of Kenya

 The Nandi diviners, known as "Chepsageinik" or "Kibarbarinik" or "Keeriik".
 Those who can see beyond - they are both diviners and locators.
 They can locate where the lost items, money or animals are.
 They use some small pieces of round stones called Barbarek which they put in a certain calabash, shake them and throw them out.
 After which they study them as per the direction each one took and give the answers either to the cause of illness or where about of the animals.
 Some may use the animals intestines to predict epidemic in the society or the blessings coming to the community.
 Mbiti states that 'when things go wrong people try to find the causes, and after these causes are believed to be human agents using magic, sorcery or witchcraft' (2010), p.
-170. They always do not stop at only what or who caused things to go wrong. they engage to put it right what has gone wrong the soonest possible.
+170. They always do not stop at only what or who caused things to go wrong.
+They engage to put it right what has gone wrong the soonest possible.
 When they want to use an animal, they do not kill by cutting the neck but by suffocating the animal.
 Then the specialists took to their business of skinning the animal with a lot of care to avoid the shedding of blood.
-They (diviners) remove the intestines and study them carefully the pattern of the clotted blood and give their results.
+Diviners remove the intestines and study them carefully the pattern of the clotted blood and give their results.
 Divination is an incredibly rich area for anthropological research—in fact, I would argue that there is no richer ethnography of a culture than the study of its divination system.
-In a very real sense, as the Yoruba of Nigeria explicitly state about their system of Ifa, a divination system constitutes a people's "book of knowledge" wherein their history and cultural guidelines are maintained.)
+In a very real sense, as the Yoruba of Nigeria explicitly state about their system of Ifa, a divination system constitutes a people's "book of knowledge" wherein their history and cultural guidelines are maintained.